ohmygodlin/httpextractor/README.md

 # httpextractor
-http extractor by MFC by Visual Studio 2008
+http extractor by MFC using Visual Studio 2008